 Atcher Island is a theme-based water park in Schaumburg.
 It has pools, waterslides, splash pads, and more.

-Schaumburg Farmers Market
+Shop for Fresh Goods at the Schaumburg Farmers Market

-The local farmers of Schaumburg gather at this market to sell their farm fresh fruits and vegetables, poultry, dairy products, plants, and flowers.
+The local farmers of Schaumburg gather at this market to sell their farm-fresh fruits and vegetables, poultry, dairy products, plants, and flowers.